City of Tallahassee Coin

 Continue to meet with Stakeholder Team

 The care and improvement of our urban forest depends on an entire community of professionals and advocates.
-The Stakeholder team that was established during the development of the plan will continue to work together on plan implementation and outreach to the community.
+The Stakeholder team that was established during the development of the plan will continue to work together on plan implementation.

-• Team meetings with city forestry and arboricultural staff and stakeholders including local landscape architects, nursery industry, local consulting arborists, and Homeowners Associations.
+• Team meetings with city forestry and arboricultural staff and stakeholders including local landscape architects, nursery industry, local consulting arborists, and Neighborhood and Homeowners Associations.

 Public Engagement